We rent two general types of firearms: NON-FIRING REPLICAS (below) and BLANK FIRING

 ASSAULT RIFLES AND SUBMACHINE GUNS (All are non-firing)DESCRIPTIONWEEKLY PRICE *

-This Russian designed weapon has been the most successful and recognizable assault rifle in the world for over 60 years.
+This Russian designed weapon has been the most successful and recognizable assault rifle in the world for over 75 years.

-No moving parts.
 Sling included.

 $10